A look at suspension bridge that collapsed in India

 In 1979, an upstream dam on the Machchu river burst, sending walls of water through the city and killing hundreds of people in one of India's biggest dam disasters.

 In 2001, thousands of people died in an earthquake in Gujarat.
-Morbi town, 85 miles (150km) from the epicenter at Bhuj, suffered widespread damage.
+Morbi town, 150 kilometers (90 miles) from the epicenter at Bhuj, suffered widespread damage.
 According to a report in the newspaper Times of India, the bridge also was severely damaged.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.